CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 #### 2.1.3 Infinite precision

 `Julia`, as other languages, has the possibility of working with infinite precision.
 However, the use of this feature, unless it is completely necessary, is highly discouraged due to efficiency reasons.
-Nevertheless, here is an example to exemplify its use:
+Nevertheless, here is an example to show its use:

 ```julia
 # We check the type of the number 34